achew22/puppet-module-python/README.md

 of packages inside them with pip.

-This module support installing packages specified in a `requirements.txt` file put inside a virtualenv and updates the said packages when the file changes.
-This way you only have to define your requirements one place: in the VCS of your application.
-The means that the same requirements file can be used for development and production.
+This module support installing packages specified in a `requirements.txt` file and update said packages when the file changes.
+This way you only have to define your requirements in one place: in the VCS for your application code.

-If you have more stable requirements which can be installed straight from PyPi you can also choose to provide them directly in the Puppet manifest.

 Tested on Debian GNU/Linux 6.0 Squeeze.
 Patches for other operating systems welcome.